Chris Hunsinger: Major achievement

 Hunsinger earned recognition for his key role in the dramatic consolidation of all opposition parties in the last sessions of Parliament in Dec 2018 during consideration of the 'RABS Bill'.
-Referred to as; "...a stunning turnaround" (Times Live) this speech in the National Assembly of Parliament in RSA highlighted the deficiencies of the Road Accident Benefit Scheme Bill, 2017 & presented a strong case of irrational design & manipulated process in the 2nd Reading Debate on 4 December 2018, whereas RABS intended to replace the Road Accident Fund Act 56 of 1996.
+Referred to as "a stunning turnaround" (Times Live) this speech in the National Assembly of Parliament in RSA highlighted the deficiencies of the Road Accident Benefit Scheme Bill, 2017 & presented a strong case of irrational design & manipulated process in the 2nd Reading Debate on 4 December 2018, whereas RABS intended to replace the Road Accident Fund Act 56 of 1996.
 With all other opposition parties following the paragon, the approval did not succeed on the day & was finally defeated a second time on 6 December 2018 & a further attempt (5 December 2018) was successfully stemmed via crafty application of NA Rules.
-Despite amendments to the Bill tabled by Hunsinger being 'negatived' at the sitting, all opposition parties walked out – rendering the House inquorate & unable to vote on its second reading & the Bill lapsed as a result.
-In the early stages of being reintroduced during the 6th Parliament "Hunsinger convinced the Committee" not to proceed with the RABS Bill.
-A rare achievement, which was ratified by Parliament on 3 September 2020.
+Despite amendments to the Bill tabled by Hunsinger being 'negatived' at the sitting, All opposition parties walked out, rendering the House inquorate & unable to vote on its second reading, & the bill lapsed as a result.
+In the early stages of being reintroduced during the 6th Parliament, "Hunsinger convinced the Committee." not to proceed with the RABS Bill.
+A rare achievement, which Parliament ratified on 3 September 2020.

 Following his success during the 2016 elections in Matzikama by winning 90% of the wards and 75% of the voting districts for the Democratic Alliance, he was assigned to the Bergrivier Constituency in February 2017.
-In 2019 the municipality was placed 8th in South Africa, 3rd in Western Cape Province, and 2nd in the West Region in the Good Governance Africa Performance Index conducted amongst 213 municipalities, using data on 15 indicators across three themes: administration, economic development & service delivery.
-Five consecutive clean audits during his tenure preceded the local government elections of 2021 in which Hunsinger led Bergrivier to win 100% of the wards and 90% of the voting districts for the Democratic Alliance.
-He was assigned to Drakenstein as constituency head in February 2022.
+In 2019, the municipality was placed 8th in South Africa, 3rd in Western Cape Province, and 2nd in the West Region in the Good Governance Africa Performance Index conducted amongst 213 municipalities, using data on 15 indicators across three themes: administration, economic development & service delivery.
+Eight consecutive clean audits during his tenure preceded the general government elections in 2024, in which Hunsinger led Bergrivier to win 100% of the wards and 100% of the voting districts for the Democratic Alliance for the first time.